 - In another bowl, blend the flaked coconut, the flour and baking powder.

 - With a spatula add the meringues and half of the flour mixture into the whisked butter and blend lightly, until the ingredients are combined.
 Add the rest of the flour mixture and the orange zest; blend lightly with circular movements.

 - To bake the ravani cake, use a round cake tin, approx 30cm in diameter.
 Use a cooking brush to butter the bottom and sides of the cake tin.
 Sprinkle with 2 tbsp of flour and shake the cake tin, so that the flour covers the butter; get rid of any excess flour.
 This technique will prevent the ravani from sticking on the pan.

-- Bake the ravani in preheated oven at 180C for 40-45 minutes, until golden and cooked through.
+- Bake the ravani in preheated oven at 180C/350F for 40-45 minutes, until golden and cooked through.
 After baking the cake, let it cool down for a while.

 - After the ravani has cooled down, start preparing the syrup.
 Add in a saucepan the sugar, the water and lemon juice; boil for about 5-10 minutes, until the sugar has dissolved and the syrup has slightly thickened.
 Remove the pan from the stove and ladle slowly the syrup over the ravani cake, allowing each ladle of syrup to be absorbed, before ladling again.
 Allow time for the syrup to be absorbed and place in the fridge.

-- Serve this extra syrupy Greek coconut cake cold with a full spoon of vanilla ice cream.
+- Sprinkle with some crushed pistachios and serve this extra syrupy Greek coconut cake cold with a full spoon of vanilla ice cream.
 Enjoy!

 Keywords: ravani, ravani cake recipe, Greek coconut cake, revani